omgnetwork/android-sdk/README.md

     > `import co.omisego.omisego.model.pagination.SortDirection.*`

 * `searchTerm` *(nullable)* is a term to search for all of the searchable fields.
-      Conflict with `searchTerms`, only use one of theme.
+      Conflict with `searchTerms`, only use one of them.
 The available values are:

     `ID`, `STATUS`, `FROM`, `TO`, `CREATED_AT`, `UPDATED_AT`